-Soon film offers start rolling in and Dorothy finds herself to be in demand as a model and actress.
-Snider is loving all of it.
-After spending years concocting tacky schemes that have failed one after another never being able to reach any level of success, Dorothy becomes Snider’s gateway to fame.
+Stratten finds herself on a meteoric rise to fame.
+Film offers start rolling in and Dorothy finds herself to be an in demand model and actress – and Snider is loving every minute of it.
+After spending years concocting tacky and shady schemes that have failed one after another never being able to reach any level of success, Dorothy becomes Snider’s gateway to fame.

-Unlike the enamored and vulnerable Dorothy who feels committed to Snider everyone else sees him for what he is – a cheap hustler.
-As Stratten’s star rises and more opportunities and more important people become interested in her, Snider feels threatened he’ll lose her and convinces her to marry him.
+Unlike the enamored and vulnerable Dorothy who feels committed to Snider, everyone else sees him for what he truly is – a cheap hustler who’s attached himself to her and is trying to gain fame and wealth any way he can.
+As Stratten’s star rises and more opportunities and more important people become interested in her, Snider feels threatened he’ll lose her.
+He has to secure his wagon to her somehow and does it by convincing her to marry him.

 Snider’s stranglehold on Dorothy increasingly becomes smothering.
-He wants to handle all her money, he has dozens of ideas how to make a cheap buck off her image, It isn’t until working with director Aram Nicholas (Roger Rees) who she begins to have an affair with, that Stratten finally decides to end her relationship with Snider.
+He wants to handle all her money, he has dozens of ideas of how to make a cheap buck off her image and becomes a constant presences by her side.
+It isn’t until working with director Aram Nicholas (Roger Rees) who Dorothy begins to have an affair with, that Stratten finally decides to end her relationship with Snider.

 But as most people know this obsessed jealous man wouldn’t allow the woman he discovered to leave him.
-The shocking murder of Stratten by the hands of her estranged husband and his suicide would become one of Hollywood’s most famous tragic stories.
-And subsequently make Stratten one of the most famous Playboy playmates in history.
-I suppose she would be ranked second-place behind Anna Nicole Smith.
+The shocking, brutal murder of Stratten by the hands of her estranged husband and his suicide would become one of Hollywood’s most famous tragic stories.
+Her story would subsequently make Stratten one of the most famous Playboy playmates in history.

 Hemingway is decent as Stratten.
 She convincingly plays the innocence and small town quality that people found so engaging about her.
-You can tell she’s not completely comfortable in this big Hollywood environment as she awkwardly tries to say the right things, is unsure how to behave and has trouble adapting to the showbiz world.
+You can tell she’s not completely comfortable in this big Hollywood environment as she awkwardly tries to say the right things to reporters, directors, Hefner.
+She’s very out of her element and the only thing that saves her is her genuine charm and sincerity.

 I always thought the casting of Robertson as Hefner was an inspired choice.
 I always found it odd that Hefner sued the producers saying he did not like how he was portrayed.
 I actually thought Hef came off pretty well here.
 He’s a father figure to Stratten, he appears to be protective of her and immediately sees Snider for what he really was.

-I actually thought Nicholas (aka Bogdonovich) and Hefner were portrayed too good.
+In a way, Nicholas (aka Bogdonovich) and Hefner were perhaps portrayed too good.
 It would have been more interesting to see a bit more seediness in them.
 As if they were more successful versions of what Snider was aspiring to be.
-They were simply viewed as more respectable opportunists using Stratten for financial or personal reasons as much as Snider was attempting to do.
+They simply had the veneer of being more respectable opportunists using Stratten for their financial and personal reasons as much as Snider was attempting to do.

 For instance, Stratten’s surge in popularity and the fact she was suddenly being offered film roles and TV work was something of a feather in the cap for Hefner and Playboy.
 Stratten had the potential to help legitimize being a Playmate.
 A Playmate’s career now didn’t necessarily have to peak with simply appearing as a centerfold, but could lead to bigger things – an acting and modeling career.